gondwanasoft/fitbit-metronome/README.md

 ### Structure

 The app has several different display modes (session timer paused, session timer playing, metronome selection, etc).
 Each of these is handled in JavaScript as a separate Object (actually, a closure).
-A state machine approach is used switch between them.
+A crude finite state machine approach is used switch between them.

+### Missing Stuff

-I originally intended to make this structure much more rigorous (including possible use of Fitbit's dynamic document API); however, during the development of this app, my watches died and took my motivation with them.
+I originally intended to make the state-machine structure much more rigorous (including possible use of Fitbit's dynamic document API); however, during the development of this app, my watches died and took my motivation with them.

-### Missing File
+The original version of this app was AOD-enabled.
+The AOD permission request has been removed from this repo's `package.json` since most devs haven't been authorised to publish AOD-enabled products.
+If you have been so authorised, or if you just wish to run the app on the Fitbit simulator, you can reinstate the permission request.

+The original version of this app attempted to target Versa 4 and Sense 2 (in addition to Versa 3 and Sense 1).
+The former targets have been removed, but I haven't checked whether this repo builds and runs correctly in its current configuration.

 `vig.png` normally fades the edges of the background to black, but has been replaced by a transparent image in this repository because it is also used in non-free products.